View resources

 • post-traumatic seizure

-• altered mental status (including drowsiness, agitation, repetitive questioning, slow verbal response)
+• altered mental status (including drowsiness, agitation, repetitive questioning, slow verbal response, not acting normally as per parents)

 • significant mechanism of injury including: